CODING-Enthusiast9857/Calculator-App-Python/README.md

 # Calculator-App-Python
 - This is simple application made in python.
-- Libraries used to develop this application are
+- Libraries used to develop this application are:
   - Kivy
   - Buildozer